comprna/CHEUI/README.md

 chr10_444385_CTTTACGAG_397c1862-b29c-4dd1-93a7-753da410535b     0.42834094166755676
 chr10_444122_TTGTAGATG_5b66ec6a-1f4f-4638-bc69-63b54786cd6d     0.17935198545455933
 ```
-An example of the site-level prediction file for m6A can be found in test/site_level_predictions.txt
+An example of the site-level prediction file for m6A generated using ../scripts/CHEUI_predict_model2.py can be found in test/site_level_predictions.txt
 This file is a tab separated file containing; contig, position, site, coverage, stoichiometry of the site and probability of the site being methylated.
 ```
 contig  position        site    coverage        stoichiometry   probability